JanGieseler/edaipynb/README.md

 ![](./images/motivation.png)

 In the following we will use a combination of *python packages* to maintain low level code that can be maintained by and distributed to several collaborators and *jupyter notebooks* for highlevel code, clean representation of the results, and data exploration.

 ## What you will learn
 After reading through this file and going through the notebooks you will know
-- How to setup a working environment (using Anaconda, PyCharm and Github)
+1. How to setup a working environment (using Anaconda, PyCharm and Github)
+1. How to work with jupyter notebooks, including
+    - notebook extensions to extend the capabilities of your notebooks and writing organized and readable notebooks using markdown, html and LaTex (see `1) Notebook_and_Python_1-0-1.ipynb`)
+    - load and save data, using pandas (see `2) Data_in_and_out.ipynb`)
+    - plotting scientific figures and interactive plotting for data analysis and exploration (see `3) Plotting.ipynb`)
+    - how to fit data and propagate errors (see `4) Fitting and error propagation.ipynb`)
+    - dynamically load your python packages (see `5) Working with custom packages.ipynb`)
-- How to work with python packages, including
+1. How to work with python packages, including
     - some basics of the Python language
     - package structure
     - version control with git (using github)
     - distribution of python packages (using pip)
     - accessing your python packages from jupyter notebooks
-- How to work with jupyter notebooks, including
-    - notebook extensions to extend the capabilities of your notebooks
-    - organized and readable notebooks (using markdown, html and LaTex)
-    - dynamically load your python packages
-    - load and save data (using pandas)
-    - plotting scientific figures
-    - interactive plotting for data analysis and exploration

 ## Before you get started - Setting up